IncidiousJacob/SPNATI/creator-docs/docs/basics/newdevfaq.md

 ### Q: I want to target X character, but I don't know the first thing about them.

 A: Every character has their own channel on the SPNatI Development Discord server, and many have a post with targetable qualities pinned.
 Give those a read if you're stumped.
+Some characters have info boxes in their character file, viewable in the metadata tab in the Character Editor.
 Otherwise, you could try asking a creator directly on the server or through DMs.
 Lastly, if all else fails, you can always target based on what you see before you when playing the character.

 ### Q: If I want to write conversations with a character, what's the best way to go about it mechanically?